YanchWare/fractal-samples/aws/prometheus-ambassador-sample/README.md

-# Prometheus in GKE sample
+# Prometheus in EKS sample

 ## Introduction